Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Individual-Participant Data in a Meta-Analysis

-Oftentimes in meta-analyses, the full-data parameters only depend on the full-data distribution $P^F$ through its implied distribution of the trial-level treatment effects.
+A full-data parameter is represented by the following mapping: $\Psi^F: \mathcal{M}^F \to \mathbb{R}^p$.
+The full-data parameters in meta-analyses only depend on the full-data distribution $P^F$ through its implied distribution of the trial-level treatment effects.
 For instance, the variance of $\beta$ is a measure of between-trial heterogeneity:

 Note that the above parameter is well defined under a non-parametric full-data model whenever $E_{P^F}\beta^2 < \infty$.
 Other parameters may only be defined under parametric assumptions, as illustrated in the next example.